Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks

 \begin{remark} Spectral networks, as described in this section, are subordinate to a Seiberg--Witten holomorphic ramified covering $\Sigma \to C_\mathrm{UV}$ and are thus sometimes referred to as \emph{WKB spectral networks} .
 However, the notion of a spectral network can be generalized to purely topological setups.
 In this case, they are subordinate to ramified coverings $\Sigma \to C$ without analytic structures and are referred to as \emph{topological spectral networks} or \emph{general spectral networks} .

 Although topological spectral networks do not directly connect to BPS counting questions in $4d$ $\mathcal{N}=2$ theories, they preserve their path-lifting properties.
 Specifically, the twisted homotopy invariance properties of the generating function $F(\wp,\vartheta)$ enable a process known as non-abelianization.
 Given an abelian flat connection on $\Sigma$ and a spectral network on $C$, one can construct a non-abelian flat connection on $C$ by defining its parallel transport.
-This construction is developed for \emph{twisted $\mathrm{GL}_n(\mathbb{C})$-local systems} on $C$ in \cite[sec.
+This construction is developed for \emph{twisted $\mathrm{GL}_n(\mathbb{C})$-local systems} on $C$ in \cite[Sects.
 9 and 10]{Gaiotto:2012rg}.
 The inverse process is known as abelianization.

-Ultimately, spectral networks provide charts on moduli spaces of twisted decorated non-abelian flat connections on smooth Riemann surfaces.
-Additionally, a ``framed'' version of (non-)abelianization exists, offering charts on moduli spaces of framed non-abelian flat connections on Riemann surfaces.
-This framed (non-)abelianization is the central focus of \Cref{partIV} of the monograph, and particularly \Cref{sec:non-abel}. \end{remark}
+Ultimately, spectral networks provide charts on moduli spaces of twisted, decorated non-abelian flat connections on smooth Riemann surfaces.
+The spectral networks and path-lifting rules discussed here are adapted to twisted decorated local systems, whose moduli spaces are described by Fock–Goncharov $\mathcal A$-coordinates.
+In contrast, the slightly modified notion which is the focus of \Cref{partIV}, particularly \Cref{sec:non-abel}, is adapted to framed local systems and $\mathcal X$-coordinates.
+This ``framed'' version of (non-)abelianization furnishes charts on moduli spaces of framed non-abelian flat connections, as detailed in \Cref{partIV}. \end{remark}

 \begin{remark} Another fundamental approach to the study of BPS spectra in $4d$ $\mathcal{N}=2$ theories is the theory of \emph{BPS quivers} , first introduced and explored in \cite{Alim:2011ae,Alim:2011kw} (see also \cite{Cecotti:2012se} for a review).
 This approach applies to theories possessing the \emph{quiver property}, which requires the existence of a set of generators ${e_i}$ for the charge lattice $\Gamma$, such that for every BPS particle with charge $\gamma \in \Gamma$, either $\gamma$ or $-\gamma$ lies within the positive cone generated by ${e_i}$.